Update certificates for system components

 <kube_api_ip>

-— The IP address of the cluster in the control panel. -
+— the IP address of the cluster in the control panel. -

 Add ServiceAccount to the kubeconfig file: